SECTION: GENERAL ADMINISTRATION, BUSINESS PRACTICES

 Accommodation: the prevention or removal, through reasonable efforts, of barriers that impede individuals with disabilities

 EQAO is committed to providing exceptional and accessible service to its customers.
 Goods and services will be provided in a manner that takes disabilities into account, that respects the dignity and independence of all customers and that integrates accessibility into the agency’s business practices wherever possible.
-These business practices include, but are not limited to, procurement and the development of policy, protocol, new systems and services.
+These business practices include, but are not limited to, reporting of data and information, procurement and the development of policy, protocol, new systems and services.
 Persons with disabilities will be given equal opportunity to obtain, use and benefit from the goods and services provided by or on behalf of EQAO.

 The agency will ensure that staff members are aware of assistive devices or equipment for customers available on EQAO premises and any other equipment that may be used or acquired.
 When possible, EQAO will allow customers to use their own assistive device to access the agency’s goods and services.